 print(response)

 Dave lives in Palm Coast, FL and is a lawyer.
-His personal interests include running, hiking, and playing guitar.
-He is also a member
+His personal interests include travel, golf, and hiking.
+Dave is a

 OK now, the model is working and has completed the given prompt by producing several possible interests.
 To understand how the model produces them based on the prompt, we will first use the perturbation-based algrotihms from Captum to understand the generation.
 We can start with the simplest FeatureAblation